Chestie - Dog Breed Info, Temperament & Facts

 The Chestie is a delightful mix of the West Highland White Terrier and Chihuahua.
 With their cute, scruffy faces, these hybrids are known for being lively and full of energy.
 They make great companions for busy individuals as they require minimal care and don’t need much exercise.
 However, if you have the time to spare, you’ll find their constant need for attention quite endearing.
 Owners describe the Chestie as a loving and affectionate dog that truly excels as a companion.

-Below, we look at Chestie dog breed, its history, personality, pros and cons of owning an Chestie, characteristics, and must-see facts.
-We will also examine how to care for this breed and more.
+Below, we look at Chestie dog breed, its history, personality, pros and cons of owning an Chestie, characteristics, and must-know facts.
+We will also examine how to care for this breed and a lot more.
 Prepare for a tail-wagging adventure into the world of Chesties!

 Dog Breed Chestie